FAQ – More About the Project

 Q. How do I program LandPKS in my country?
 What are my options for implementation?

-LandPKS is available globally and can be implemented by any interested users.
+A. LandPKS is available globally and can be implemented by any interested users.
 LandPKS is open-source and available free on iTunes or the Google Play Store.
-LandCover is available globally for vegetation monitoring.
-LandInfo can be used globally for inventory.
+Within the LandPKS app, the LandCover module is available globally for vegetation monitoring.
+The LandInfo module can be used for inventory.
 The LandPotential website includes training guides, online trainings, and one-page info sheets that can be used to integrate LandPKS into your own project or work.
-Additionally, please contact us at firstname.lastname@example.org for ideas and thoughts about future collaborations!
+Additionally, please contact us at email@example.com for ideas and thoughts about future collaborations!